-In the heat of summer, stepping into a cool home can feel wonderful, offering needed escape from high temperatures and humidity.
-For people seeking air conditioning units near Orlando , there are several options available.
+In the heat of summer, stepping into a cool home can feel wonderful, offering a needed escape from high temperatures and humidity.
+For people seeking air conditioning units near Orlando, there are several options available.

 Window Air Conditioners